xuwd11/cs294-112_hws/hw5/meta/README.md

   <img src="./results/p3_5.png" width="350"/>
   <img src="./results/p3_10.png" width="350"/>
 </p>
 The policy performs similarly on training goals and testing goals for the grain size of 1 and 5.
-The algorithm overfits when I increase the grain size to 10, when the testing distribution deviates a lot from the training distribution.
+The algorithm overfits when I increase the grain size to 10, presumably because the testing distribution deviates a lot from the training distribution.

 <p float="left">
   <img src="./results/p3_train.png" width="350"/>